mattmc3/antidote/docs/README.md

 > [Get the cure][getantidote]</blockquote>

-Antidote is a feature complete Zsh implementation of the legacy [Antibody][antibody] plugin manager.
+[Antidote][getantidote] is a feature-complete Zsh implementation of the legacy [Antibody][antibody] plugin manager, which in turn was derived from [Antigen][antigen].
+Antidote not only aims to provide continuity for those legacy plugin managers, but to also delight new users with high performance, easy to use Zsh plugin management.

 ## Documentation